 Children of all ages need life to normalise quickly when they arrive, so parents must be ready to hit the ground running upon arrival.
 School is one of the quickest ways to bring some normalcy to life after a big move.
 One World International School (OWIS) encourages parents and children to visit their new school shortly after arrival to help establish a consistent daily routine.

 Make plans together before arrival

 Sit down as a family and make a list of your favourite activities to do individually and together.
 When you first arrive in Singapore, go over the list as a family and choose an activity to do first.
-Whether you choose to visit the Zoo, Jurong Bird Park, or even Universal Studios on Sentosa Island, spend time doing silly things together as a family to create positive memories in your new community.
+Whether you choose to visit the zoo, Jurong Bird Park, or even Universal Studios on Sentosa Island, spend time doing fun things together as a family to create positive memories in your new community.

-Spending time outdoors helps acclimate children to their new surroundings.
+Spending time outdoors helps acclimatise children to their new surroundings.
 Students at OWIS have the chance to experience our five outdoor "Nature Classrooms" to learn about local flora and fauna.
 While culturally conservative at heart, the city is quite progressive in its support of children and education.

 Set realistic expectations

 Be realistic about potential changes before you pack.
 Life in a new place will be different, so it is best to be honest about what the changes will look like.
 For example, if you are moving from a four-bedroom home with a large garden to a two-bedroom condo with a patio, it could be quite a shock if you are unprepared for the change.
 Perhaps there is a playground or splash park nearby that will make up for the lack of outdoor space.
 Do your research ahead of time and be sure to choose a child-friendly location.
 A condo with a pool is perfect, if you and your children love to meet new people.